 Leah Miller, MA, CCC-SLP

-In practice since 2014, Leah is a graduate of Ball State University with both a bachelor’s degree and a master’s degree.
+In practice since 2014, Leah is a graduate of Ball State University with both a Bachelor’s degree and a Master’s degree.
 She completed her internships while living in Indiana in a skilled nursing facility and in an elementary school.
-Leah is certified through, and a member of, ASHA.
+Leah is certified through, and certified with the American Speech-Language-Hearing Association.
 Her special interests include reading, running, and spending time with her family and friends.
 Leah is married and has a dog named Pepper.
 She relocated from Indiana to Columbus in the summer of 2016 for her husband’s work.

 Rachel earned both her Bachelor's and Master's degrees from Auburn University and has been in practice since 2016.
 She comes with prior experience working in the public school setting and has completed an internship working with adults in a skilled nursing facility.
-Rachel relocated to Columbus for her husband's work in the summer of 2016.
+Rachel has also received training in the Orton Gillingham Reading Program.
+She relocated to Columbus for her husband's work in the summer of 2016.
 They have two cats named Samson and Sophie.
 In her free time, she enjoys hiking, cooking, serving in her local church, and spending time with family and friends.

 Shelley Kauffman, MSC, CF-SLP